jdriordan/nofun/README.md

 The scope has since been expanded based on feedback and the author's boundless ambition.

 In its current state the program is brutally general.
 It doesn't rely on any particular game, or even particular system (any emulator supporting `Lua` should do).
-In essence it's a lua-bash-python glue-ball which records screenshots and input from an emulator run, processes them (this isn't necessary) and uses them to machine-learn to play the game, producing a function which guesses suitable inputs given a screenshot.
+In essence it's a lua-bash-python glue-ball which records screenshots and input from an emulator run, simplifies themand uses them to machine-learn to play the game, producing a function which guesses suitable inputs given a screenshot.
+It is then able to feed these guesses back into the emulator and so on, in effect playing the game as it learned to do.

 Goal